 - To cut a long list short, every To Be a Master show ever.

-- A major point in the second OVA of So Ra No Wo To where Kanata asks just about every major character what their dreams and goals, all while attempting to figure out what her own is.
+- A major point in the second OVA of Sound of the Sky where Kanata asks just about every major character what their dreams and goals, all while attempting to figure out what her own is.

 - Following one's dreams is a major topic in the Lyrical Nanoha franchise.
 With the main characters' dream being to create a future where all children are free to dream without exception.
 Also, most villains have rather sympathetic goals but their methods always impose upon others' dreams—usually because of external circumstances preventing them from achieving their dreams more peacefully.
 The eponymous character's patent solution to clearing these obstacles?
 Firepower.
 Lots and lots of firepower.